zendframework/zend-expressive-hal/docs/book/cookbook/path-segregated-uri-generation.md

 You may want to develop your API as a separate module that you can then drop in to an existing application; you may even want to [path-segregate](https://docs.zendframework.com/zend-expressive/v3/features/router/piping/#path-segregation) it.

-In such cases, you will want to use a different router instance, which has a huge number of ramifications:
+In such cases, you will want to use a different router instance to isolate your routes, which has a huge number of ramifications:

 - You'll need separate routing middleware.